Clone HDD to SSD(Solid-State Disk) without Reinstalling Windows 11 or Windows 10 - Qiling

 03. Get Ready with the Clone Procedures

-System Clone: Choose System Clone > choose the destination disk > click Next to start.
-In Advanced options, you can choose the option of Create a portable Windows USB drive to clone the system to a USB drive.
+System Clone: To clone the system, choose System Clone, select the destination disk, and click Next to start.
+Alternatively, in Advanced options, you can choose to create a portable Windows USB drive to clone the system to a USB drive.

 start cloning disk or migrating OS